ibm-cloud-docs/account/iam-specific_ip.md

 ---

-{:shortdesc: .shortdesc}
-{:codeblock: .codeblock}
-{:screen: .screen}
-{:tip: .tip}
-{:note: .note}
-{:important: .important}
-{:ui: .ph data-hd-interface='ui'}
-{:terraform: .ph data-hd-interface='terraform'}
+{{site.data.keyword.attribute-definition-list}}

 # Allowing specific IP addresses
 {: #ips}

 By default, all IP addresses can be used to log in to the {{site.data.keyword.cloud}} console and access classic infrastructure APIs.
 You can specify which IP addresses have access and all other IP addresses are restricted.
 You can specify this access at the user level or at the account level.
+Currently, only public IP addresses are supported.
 {: shortdesc}

 If an IP address restriction is defined for both the account and the user, the IP address needs to match both specifications to be able to generate an IAM token.